teimurjan/teimurjan.github.io.development/src/posts/digits-recognizer-1.md

   - sklearn
 ---

-Today's topic is like an introduction into the combination of computer vision and machine learning.
-All that I'll do here is just fitting kNN model with the data of handwritten digits taken from the [MNIST Database](http://yann.lecun.com/exdb/mnist/) and also checking its accuracy.
+Today's topic is like an introduction to the combination of computer vision and machine learning.
+All that I'll do here is just fitting the kNN model with the data of handwritten digits taken from the [MNIST Database](http://yann.lecun.com/exdb/mnist/) and also checking its accuracy.

-## Set up environment
+## Set up the environment

 I'll be using [Anaconda](https://anaconda.org/anaconda/python) as my environment so I'll skip the step about installing the dependencies.